alberto-dellera/alberto-dellera.github.io/_posts/2009-11-22-11gr2-new-algorithm-for-fast-refresh-of-on-commit-materialized-views.md

   from mlog$_test_t1
  where snaptime$$ > :1
 ```
-4) all obsolete log rows are deleted, that is, all rows whose snaptime$$ is less than or equal the lowest of all refresh times are removed from the log, using the the statement
+4) all obsolete log rows are deleted, that is, all rows whose snaptime\$\$ is less than or equal the lowest of all refresh times are removed from the log, using the the statement
 ```plsql
 delete from mlog$_test_t1
  where snaptime$$ <= :1